The 2,000-foot bridge was constructed without a single drawing

 Soaring above a forest outside of Oslo, Randselva Bridge is remarkably unremarkable.
-A straightforward viaduct for cars and trucks, the gently curving bridge straddles a river, a valley, a rail line and foothills.
+A straightforward viaduct for cars and trucks, the gently curving bridge straddles a river, a valley, a rail line, and foothills.
 The bridge stretches 634 meters, or 2,080 feet, and stands 180 feet above the ground at its highest point.
 Like many highway projects around the world, it has been engineered to span great distances and stand strong—feats that have become so normal they’re expected as the status quo.
 But unlike most large-scale building projects, this bridge has been designed and constructed without any drawings.

 Construction blueprints, the two-dimensional drawings that detail how contractors turn designs into a finished project, were completely eliminated.
-When it opens to traffic next month near the city of Hønefoss, the bridge will be the longest ever constructed without 2D drawings.
+When it opens to traffic next month near the city of Honefoss, about 31 miles northwest of Oslo, the bridge will be the longest ever constructed without 2D drawings.

 This feat was made possible by a new approach to designing and constructing projects.
-Using one highly detailed digital three-dimensional model this approach is saving time and money on what can be expensive, slow and complex building projects.
+Using one highly detailed digital three-dimensional model this approach is saving time and money on what can be expensive, slow, and complex building projects.

 Known as building information modeling, or BIM, this process removes what had become a problem-plagued step in construction.
-For the past decade or so, with the advancement of digital design software, most big construction projects have been designed digitally as 3D models.
+For the past decade or so, with the advancement of digital-design software, most big construction projects have been designed digitally as 3D models.
 Once complete, these models would get turned into large sets of 2D drawings that contractors and suppliers used to plot out the step-by-step construction process.
 Any issue encountered during construction would require changes made to the digital model and the creation of new construction drawings—changes that are as common as they are expensive.

 For Randselva Bridge, engineering company Sweco opted for a fully digital approach, using one model of the project that would be used and amended throughout the design and construction process.
-Using a BIM approach, the project was able to eliminate the need for 2D drawings, and instead allowed the 3D model to be used by the contractors for every step of construction, according to Øystein Ulvestad, a BIM developer for Sweco who led the design of the project.
+Using a BIM approach, the project was able to eliminate the need for 2D drawings and instead allowed the 3D model to be used by the contractors for every step of construction, according to Oystein Ulvestad, a BIM developer for Sweco who led the design of the project.

 “Every object in the model has data connected to it,” Ulvestad says.
 As each section is constructed and scanned, any subtle changes to the structure can be immediately reflected in the model, making it easy to adjust future sections still to be built.
 If a new section needs to be raised or lowered an inch, the model will show precisely how each piece of construction material is resized to accommodate the change.
 Instead of building to the original specifications, workers on site will know to follow the updated plans, using tablets and augmented reality to see what needs to be built next and where.
 “We saw that we would save quite a lot of money in less errors being made,” says Ulvestad.